Organizational structure: Organizational circle

+Flat organization

-The flat structure is common in small companies (entrepreneurial start-ups, university spin offs).
+The Flat organization is common in small companies (entrepreneurial start-ups, university spin offs).
 As companies grow they tend to become more complex and hierarchical, which lead to an expanded structure, with more levels and departments.

 However, in rare cases, such as the examples of Valve, GitHub, Inc. and 37signals, the organization remains very flat as it grows, eschewing middle managers.
 (However, GitHub subsequently introduced middle managers).
 All of the aforementioned organizations operate in the field of technology, which may be significant, as software developers are highly skilled professionals, much like lawyers.

 Senior lawyers also enjoy a relatively high degree of autonomy within a typical law firm, which is typically structured as a partnership rather than a hierarchical bureaucracy.
 Some other types of professional organizations are also commonly structured as partnerships, such as accountancy companies and GP surgeries.

+Bureaucracy

 Often, growth would result in bureaucracy, the most prevalent structure in the past.
 It is still, however, relevant in former Soviet Republics, China, and most governmental organizations all over the world.
-Shell Group used to represent the typical bureaucracy: top-heavy and hierarchical.
+Shell used to represent the typical bureaucracy: top-heavy and hierarchical.
 It featured multiple levels of command and duplicate service companies existing in different regions.
 All this made Shell apprehensive to market changes, leading to its incapacity to grow and develop further.
 The failure of this structure became the main reason for the company restructuring into a matrix.

 Team

 One of the newest organizational structures developed in the 20th century is team and the related concept of team development or team building.
 In small businesses, the team structure can define the entire organization.
 Teams can be both horizontal and vertical.
 While an organization is constituted as a set of people who synergize individual competencies to achieve newer dimensions, the quality of organizational structure revolves around the competencies of teams in totality.
 The team could classified into functional team structure, lightweight team structure, heavyweight team structure and autonomous team structure.
 For example, every one of the Whole Foods Market stores, the largest natural-foods grocer in the US developing a focused strategy, is an autonomous profit centre composed of an average of 10 self-managed teams, while team leaders in each store and each region are also a team.
 Larger bureaucratic organizations can benefit from the flexibility of teams as well.
 Xerox, Motorola, and DaimlerChrysler are all among the companies that actively use teams to perform tasks.

+However, studies shows that this structure may have challenges for an organization.
+The scattered nature of team-based organizations makes it difficult for them to communicate and share information across borders, where knowledge exchange between and among teams and stakeholders becomes crucial as team-based organizing becomes the norm.
+However, this can be tackled by concentrate on their internal tasks as well as their relationships and connections with their multiple stakeholders, both inside and external to the firm.